Education & Employment

 - EMPLOYMENT - CA Labor & Workforce Development

 - Grid of Benefits and eligibility for Workers Impacted by COVID-19.
 What employees are entitled to may be confusing.
 The purpose of this information is to make it easier to understand what resources may be available.
 Key Words: Disability, Unemployment, Paid Family Leave, Paid Sick Leave, Workers' Compensation

 - EMPLOYMENT - Day Worker Center of Mt.
 View

-- Connects workers and employers in a safe and supportive environment.
+- COVID-19 Update - Employer requests are down, and the Center continues to serve breakfast and lunch to program participants***** Connects workers and employers in a safe and supportive environment.
 Empowers workers to improve their socio-economic condition through fair employment, ESL, and education.
 Multi-language: Spanish Key Words: Vocational Education, Employment, jobs

 - EMPLOYMENT - FAQs for CA Workers - Know Your Rights